aklyuk/zabbix-hp-3par/README.md

 Overprovisioning on a DynamicStoragePool work not correct.
 I can't recommend to use this metric.

 P.P.S.
-Monitoring SFP will be added later.
+Monitoring of SFP will be added later.